 Company does not have any risk mitigation techniques currently in place.
-At the end of 2016, Company did not have any risk mitigation contracts outstanding.
+At the end of 2018, Company had collar structure (long put and short call option) in place which reduced risks related to equity position existing at that time.

-Exposure to fluctuations in market value is assessed on an ongoing basis using two models.
-The first, Net Loss Limit (NLL), monitors the probability of achieving a result that surpasses the minimum investment result fixed by the actuaries.
-The second, Credit Value at Risk (CVaR) measures the potential loss that a portfolio of assets, exposed to credit risk, could suffer due to a weakening of the issuer's credit rating.
+Exposure to fluctuations in market value is assessed on an ongoing basis using one model.
+Net Loss Limit (NLL), monitors the probability of achieving a result that surpasses the minimum investment result fixed by the actuaries.